chem-274-A-master/problem-set-3/instructions.md

 1. A function to create a NetworkX graph from the output of `parse_sdf`.
 Each atom should be a node and each bond should be an edge.
 2. Calculation of the number of rings in a molecule using a NetworkX function.
+3. Calculate the number of rings (cycles) in the molecule and the number of atoms in each ring using NeworkX and a depth-first graph traversal.
+You will have to consult the NetworkX documentation to find an appropriate method.
+Have your script print the molecule name and number of rings.
+For each ring, print the number of atoms (nodes) in the ring.
-3. Implementation of a ring finding algorithm (depth-first search) to find the number of rings in a molecule using your NetworkX graph.
+4. **Extra Credit (10 Lecture Exercise points)** - Implementation of a ring finding algorithm (depth-first search) to find the number of rings in a molecule using your NetworkX graph.
 Note that the depth-first search approach will only work for simple molecules.
 You can see pseudocode for [a depth-first ring finding algorithm on Wikipedia](https://en.wikipedia.org/wiki/Cycle_(graph_theory)#Algorithm).
 Use this as a guide to complete your task.
-4. A comparison of the numer of rings calculated with your NetworkX function and the number of rings calculated using your algorithm.
+Clearly label your extra credit task in a file called `extra_credit.py`.

 ### Questions
 Answer these questions in your `README.md`.